Miss Maryland Teen USA

 The Miss Maryland Teen USA competition is the pageant that selects the representative for the state of Maryland in the Miss Teen USA pageant.

 Maryland did not place at Miss Teen USA until 1992, but since then this state has been quite successful, including earning four runner-up placements, and a winner in 2010.

 Seven Maryland teens have gone on to win the Miss Maryland USA title, and two competed at Miss America.

-Soniya Krishan of Wheaton was crowned Miss Maryland Teen USA 2022 on May 15, 2022 at Bethesda North Marriott Hotel and Conference Center in Rockville.
-She will represent Maryland for the title of Miss Teen USA 2022 in October 2022.
+The current Miss Maryland Teen USA is Zoe Zuzak of Frostburg was crowned Miss Maryland Teen USA 2025 on August 24, 2025 at Bethesda North Marriott Hotel and Conference Center in Rockville.
+She represented Maryland at Miss Teen USA 2025.